redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ### What's Next

 Want to add some more features to your app?
 Check out some of our Cookbook recipies like [calling to a third party API](/cookbook/using-a-third-party-api) and [deploying an app without an API at all](/cookbook/disable-api-database).
-Have you grown out of SQLite and want to [install Postgres locally](/docs/local-postgres-setup)?
 We've also got lots of [guides](/docs/introduction) for more info on Redwood's internals.

 ### Roadmap

 Check out our [Roadmap](https://redwoodjs.com/roadmap) to see where we're headed and how we're going to get there.
 If you're interested in helping with anything you see, just let us know over on the [RedwoodJS Forum](https://community.redwoodjs.com/) and we'll be happy to get you set up.
 We want to hit `1.0` by Redwood's first birthday in March 2021.
 And with your help, we think we can do it!

 ### Help Us!

-What did you think of Redwood?
+What do you think of Redwood?
 Is it the Next Step for JS frameworks?
 What can it do better?
 We've got a lot more planned.
 Want to help us build these upcoming features?

 - [Open a PR](https://github.com/redwoodjs/redwood/pulls)
 - [Write some docs](/docs/introduction)